 What happens when you age a cocktail?
-Does aging help or hinder the flavour and what is happening chemically to the liquor mixture inside the barrel?
+Does barrel ageing help or hinder the flavour and what is happening chemically to the liquor mixture inside the barrel?
 Do you really need a barrel to make them?
-These are the questions everyone wants to know about aged cocktails, and really, this is a unique and little understood process so let’s do a little research and discover what is happening.
+These are the questions everyone wants to know about aged cocktails, and really, this is a unique and little-understood process so let’s do the research and discover what is happening.

-Aged cocktails first started off with bottled aged cocktails by Tony Conigliaro at 69 Colebrooke Row and then Jeffrey Morgenthaler started barrel aging them for the sake of expediency.
-Even though Tony and Jeffrey are modern trend setters, bottle aged cocktails have been around since the time of Jerry Thomas.
-I suspect that bartenders like Thomas bottled cocktails for convenience, but based on the quantities they bottled the last few bottles would have been well aged.
+Aged cocktails first started with bottled aged cocktails by Tony Conigliaro at 69 Colebrooke Row, and then Jeffrey Morgenthaler began to barrel age them for the sake of expediency.
+Even though Tony and Jeffrey are modern trendsetters, bottle-aged cocktails have been around since the time of Jerry Thomas.
+I suspect that bartenders like Thomas bottled cocktails for convenience.

-While doing some research on this topic I came across a newspaper short story, The Lost Blend (1922) (I assume fictional) about two bartenders who decided to setup an American bar in Nicaragua, only to discover in transit that there was a 48% tax on all bottled goods entering into the country.
-Barrelled products were tax free, so the two men, Riley and McQuirk, purchased two barrels from the ships captain and dump all their liquor into them, and hoped that the liquor turned out okay.
+While doing some research on this topic, I came across a newspaper short story, The Lost Blend (1922) (I assume fictionally) about two bartenders who decided to set up an American bar in Nicaragua, only to discover in transit that there was a 48% tax on all bottled goods entering into the country.
+Barrelled products were tax-free, so the two men, Riley and McQuirk, purchased two barrels from the ship’s captain and dump all their liquor into them, and hoped that the liquor turned out okay.
 The first barrel was vile….

 Maybe not a thousand years, how about one hundred?
 Media people could learn a lot by reading some of these old stories for marketing ideas.

-There isn’t any direct scientific research on aged cocktails, but there is a wealth of research on aging wine and spirits.
+There isn’t any direct scientific research on aged cocktails, but there is a wealth of research on ageing wine and spirits.

-In the process of aging something in a barrel, there are a number of things going on that change the flavour profile.
+In the process of ageing something in a barrel, there are a number of things going on that change the flavour profile.
 The key two are micro-oxygenation and extraction.

 Aged cocktails are basically partially oxidized cocktails.
 The process can be considered micro-oxygenation because the liquids aren’t completely exposed to the air but are still influenced by it.
-It is more applicable to the barrel aging technique, but still occurs in bottled cocktails.
+It is more applicable to the barrel ageing technique but still occurs in bottled cocktails.

 Cocktail oxidation is a very complex process and not something that has been studied, but the oxidation of wine has been widely studied, so we can extrapolate some these effects to aged cocktails with vermouth or other wines in them.